 “Visit us at (your website/landing page) NOW and the first 100 people will receive a ______ discount!”

-Answer their questions and fears by giving them more information on what happens on the next step.
+Answer their questions and fears by giving them more information on what happens in the next step.

 In-market car shoppers who want this information will provide their contact info upfront in high numbers…

-Brand advertising, like most sponsorships, TV ads, and display ads, are high funnel advertising – where there is rarely a compelling call to action.
+Brand advertising, like most sponsorships, TV ads, and display ads, is high funnel advertising – where there is rarely a compelling call to action.

 High funnel is cold traffic.
 They usually have no relationship with your dealership and rarely know anything about you.
 More importantly, cold traffic doesn’t trust car dealers.